Understanding the concepts of arithmetic for beginners

 Introduction to arithmetic

-Arithmetic is the foundational branch of mathematics that focuses on the basic operations performed on numbers, such as addition, subtraction, multiplication, and division.
-This article aims to provide a clear understanding of the different concepts of arithmetic for beginners, detailing each operation and offering practical tips to master these essential skills.
+Arithmetic is the fundamental branch of mathematics that focuses on the basic operations performed on numbers, such as addition, subtraction, multiplication, and division.
+This article aims to provide a clear understanding of the different concepts of arithmetic for beginners, detailing each operation and offering practical tips for mastering these essential skills.

 The basic operations